SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2-5.md

 So, it seems like we have a working unit test setup.
 Let's write some meaningful tests for both modules and we'll check if we can call them separately.
 We also have to finish up our Meson script for `calc` test, because we're not linking to `calc` yet, and we should!
-We also have to add `libs_includes` to includes for our test exec.
+And we also have to add `libs_includes` to includes for our test exec.

+tests/calc/meson.build

 ```meson
 calc_test_exec = executable(